PixelPineDev/PixelPineDev/README.md

 Hi 👋

-I'm a passionate programmer with a background in software engineering.
+I'm a passionate developer with a background in software development.

 I spend most of my time working on iOS development with Swift 🦉